mcalthrop/js-basics/CLASSES.md

 Add an instance method to the `Circle` object called `area()` to accomplish this.

-You'll need to create a new instance of the class in order to see it working of course.
+You already have the `disc` instance of `Circle`&hellip; do you need to create a new instance of the class in order to see the `area()` method working?